2DegreesInvesting/r2dii.climate.stress.test/README.md

 volatility of the equity value, the risk free rate and the term structure as inputs.

-The outcome of the Merton model is a PD contignent to the inputs.
-For us, the value of interest is not an absolute PD as a direct outcome of the model, but rather how the PD changes between a baseline scenario and a late and sudden scenario.
+The outcome of the Merton model is a PD contingent to the inputs described above.
+For us, the value of interest is not an absolute PD as a direct outcome of the model, but rather how the PD changes between a baseline scenario and a late and sudden scenario that represents a disorderly transition after a policy shock.
 We therefore keep all inputs equal except the valuations under those two scenarios.
-We model a PD under the baseline scenario and another under a late and sudden scenario and calculate the relative change for the given set of parameters.
+We model a PD under the baseline scenario and another PD under a late and sudden scenario and calculate the change in PDs for the given set of parameters.
 This will result in a change in PDs that does not reflect the magnitude of the equity and debt values and can therefore be applied as a shock factor on PDs that banks may have calculated with a different model themselves:

-PD\_change = (PD\_late\_sudden - PD\_baseline) / PD\_baseline
+PD\_change = PD\_late\_sudden - PD\_baseline

+PD\_change is a value in percentage points and can be used to calculate the change in expected loss due to the late and sudden transition to a less carbon-intensive economy.
+For the expected loss calculation, this would mean we calculate:

+EL\_late\_sudden = (PD\_0 + PD\_change) \* LGD \* EAD

+where PD\_0 is the probability of default for a loan prior to the shock as provided by the user.
+If no such data is available on the loan level, it may be an option to use sector or technology level averages as starting points.

 ##### Assumptions